The Best Android Fax Apps In 2025

-It’s 2025 and like it or not – faxing is still here, and it isn’t going anywhere.
-Whether we’re filing our taxes, dealing with healthcare providers, signing and sending legal documents, or even running your own small business, there are still so many times we may need to send a fax.
+Like it or not – faxing isn’t going anywhere.
+Whether it’s filing taxes, dealing with healthcare providers, signing and sending legal documents (faxed signatures are still more legally accepted than e-signatures), or even running your own small business, there are still so many times we may need to send a fax.

-Luckily, as traditional fax machines have disappeared, online faxing services have risen up to take their place, and there are now hundreds of different options for your Android phone.
+Luckily, as traditional fax machines have disappeared from homes and workplaces, online faxing services have risen up to take their place, and there are now hundreds of different options for your Android phone.
 We’ve tested and rated 6 of our favorites to help you figure out which you should download today!

 Look here for our best iPhone fax app review list.